fxrobin/xenon-reborn/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/fxrobin/xenonreborn/badge)](https://www.codefactor.io/repository/github/fxrobin/xenonreborn)

 The main goal of this project is to offer a basic framework to implement an old school shoot-them-up game.
-Rookies can practice algorithm and basic Java programming to acquire developement skills.
+Rookies can practice algorithm and basic Java programming to acquire development skills.

 This framework is based on LibGDX and runs only on a desktop computer (Java SE 8) until now.